pytorch/torchtitan/README.md

-# torchtrain
+# torchtitan

 Note: This repository is currently under heavy development.

-torchtrain is a native PyTorch library with PyTorch native parallelisms and various training techniques to train large models.
+torchtitan is a native PyTorch library with PyTorch native parallelisms and various training techniques to train large models.
 ## Design Principles

-While torchtrain utilizes the PyTorch ecosystem for things like data loading (i.e. HuggingFace datasets), the core functionality is written in PyTorch.
+While torchtitan utilizes the PyTorch ecosystem for things like data loading (i.e. HuggingFace datasets), the core functionality is written in PyTorch.

 * Designed to be easy to understand, use and extend for different training purposes.
 * Minimal changes to the model code, when applying 1D/2D or 3D Parallelisms.